 The send-off concert for the national team England Rugby showcased the world’s largest projection mapping to date.
 Official anthem singer, mezzo soprano Laura Wright, performed “Jerusalem” from atop The O2 as perpetual rose animations were projected onto the immense canvas of the roof below her.

-Projection Artworks, one of the UK’s leading projection studios, designed, animated and projected the perpetual rose sequence.
+Pixel Artworks formerly known as Projection Artworks, one of the UK’s leading projection studios, designed, animated and projected the perpetual rose sequence.
 The company selected four 4×4pros and two 2.5u’s and its creative software suite to facilitate the mammoth projection mapping. disguise played a key role in the previous record-setting projection mapping event last summer at Hoover Dam.